Enterprise Products Partners L.P. (EPD) Company Bio

 DCF Fair Value Target:

-Enterprise Products Partners Lp's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than only 0% of US stocks with positive free cash flow.
+Enterprise Products Partners Lp's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than merely 0% of US stocks with positive free cash flow.

-The company's cost of debt, derived from its interest coverage, tax rate, and market capitalization, is greater than only 16.22% of stocks in its sector (Energy).
+The company's cost of debt, derived from its interest coverage, tax rate, and market capitalization, is greater than just 12.51% of stocks in its sector (Energy).

 Terminal Growth Rate in Free Cash Flow